 On the PeriPage website there are videos showing example uses for the printer.
 This includes printing barcodes and product information to go on labels – something that a craft-seller may find useful.

-Because the printer is so small and portable, I intend to create some simple “business cards” and store them on my phone so I can print them out if anyone wants one at a craft fair or event.
+Because the printer is so small and portable, I have created some simple “business cards” and stored them on my phone so I can print them out if anyone wants one at a craft fair or event.
 If you want to create event-specific cards, coupons or mini-flyers, this could be a great solution and more economical than pre-printing a pile of business cards that don’t get used.

 Uses for the PeriPage Pocket Printer